m-zakeri/requirements-smells-detector/README.md

-# RSD: Requiremets Smells Detector
+# RSD: Requirements Smells Detector
 A light weight tool for detecting Requirements Smells in Python.